-A major goal of the school is to assist students to complete each academic year satisfactorily.
+A major goal of the school is to help students to complete each academic year satisfactorily.
 The repetition of a grade is recommended when it is deemed by the school to be necessary and advantageous to the particular needs of the student.

-- The final decision to promote or retain a student is based on the student's academic performance and best interest as determined by the Headmaster. - Teachers will notify parents if their child is not progressing satisfactorily toward a passing grade in the course. - Elementary students failing one or two academic areas must successfully complete summer school or another program approved by the Headmaster in order to be promoted to the next grade.
-If a student fails three or more core academic subjects, the student will not be promoted to the next grade. - Students who have not successfully completed summer school or another program approved by the Headmaster but would not benefit from being retained in the grade may be "placed" in the next grade level; however the school must prepare and implement an "Academic Intervention Plan" for the student as a condition of placement.
+- a.
+The final decision to promote or retain a student is based on the student's academic performance and best interest as determined by the headmaster. - b.
+Teachers will notify parents/guardians if their child is not progressing satisfactorily toward a passing grade in the course. - c.
+Elementary students failing one or two academic areas must successfully complete a remediation program approved by the headmaster in order to be promoted to the next grade.
+If a student fails three or more core academic subjects, the student will not be promoted to the next grade. - d.
+Students who have not successfully completed summer school or another program approved by the headmaster but would not benefit from being retained in the grade may be "placed" in the next grade level; however, the school must prepare and implement an "Academic Intervention Plan" for the student as a condition of placement.